paulahemsi/piscine_cpp/module_08/README.md

 * `begin()` `end()`: for traversing from front to back
 * `rbegin()` `rend()`: for traversing from back to front

+Better to be pre-increment if you don't need the value before it incremented

+Postincrement must return the value the iterator had BEFORE it was incrementing; so, that previous value needs to be copied somewhere before altering it with the increment proper, so it's available to return.
+The extra work may be a little or a lot, but it certainly can't be less than zero, compared to a preincrement, which can simply perform the incrementing and then return the just-altered value -- no copying // saving // etc necessary.
+So, unless you specifically MUST have postincrement (because you're using the "value before increment" in some way), you should always use preincrement instead.

 ## algorithm_function